rbarcode/w3-mr-robogers-neighborhood/README.md

 123
 ```

-Describe: intToArray()
+**Describe: intToArray()**

-Test: "It should return an array of numbers from 0 to the user's inputted number"
+Test: "It should return an array of numbers from 0 to the user's inputted number."
 Code: intToArray(0);
 Expected Output: [0]

+**Describe: numberContains3()**

+Test: "It should determine whether an index in the array contains a 3."
+Code: numberContains3(3);
+Expected Outcome: true

 ## Known Bugs